JohnSnowLabs/spark-nlp-workshop/databricks/README.md

 ## Databricks Notebooks

-You can view all the Databricks notebooks from this address:
+You can view all the Databricks notebooks from this address in HTML format:

 [https://johnsnowlabs.github.io/spark-nlp-workshop/databricks/index.html](https://johnsnowlabs.github.io/spark-nlp-workshop/databricks/index.html)